 Project Rosie

-Understanding why and how families use and accept today’s new virtual family members:
+Understanding why and how families select and use today’s new virtual family members: Siri, Alexa, Google Home, and Co.

 Motivation